hasanpeal/AlphaSignalAI/README.md

 3. Get your API key from the dashboard
 4. Add it to your `.env.local` file

-#### Groq API (for fast AI responses)
+#### Groq API

 1. Visit [https://console.groq.com](https://console.groq.com)
 2. Create an account and get your API key
 3. Add it to your `.env.local` file
-4. This provides fast responses using Llama3-8B model (fastest and cheapest option)
+4. Used for fast AI responses using Llama 4 Scout 17B model

-#### Scraper.tech API (Optional - for social sentiment analysis)
+#### Scraper.tech API

 1. Visit [https://scraper.tech](https://scraper.tech)
 2. Sign up for an account and get your API key
 3. Add it to your `.env.local` file
-4. This enables Twitter/X sentiment analysis for stocks
+4. Enables Twitter/X sentiment analysis for stocks

 ### 4. Run the Development Server